cheind/py-motmetrics/README.md

 ## Quick Start

-For MOTChallenge-style text files, compute and print metrics in one call:
+For MOTChallenge-style text files, compute and print metrics in one call.
+Supported file formats are detected automatically.

 ```python
 import motmetrics as mm